xupei0610/ComputerGraphics-HW/final/README.md

-# HW4
+# Final

-This is the script for HW4 of Fundamentals of Computer Graphics I.
+This is the final project for Fundamentals of Computer Graphics I.

 ## Usage